-When you have an autoimmune disease (like I do), you get to learn a whole new language when it comes to your health.
-Terms like TSH, flare, leaky gut and triggers become part of your vocabulary.
-One term that I’ve gotten many questions about lately and that deserves the attention it is finally getting is: MTHFR mutation.
+When you have an autoimmune disease like I do, you get to learn a whole new language when it comes to your health.
+Terms like TSH, flare, leaky gut, and triggers become part of your vocabulary.
+One term that I’ve gotten many questions about lately and that deserves the attention it is finally getting is the MTHFR mutation.

 What Is MTHFR?